J-a-x-u/WiFiZombieGame/README.md

 Simple Arduino version of the game idea from https://github.com/adangert/SpyTag-Wifi-game

-This verion is really simple.
+This version is really simple.
 The first powered on ESP8266 becomes the zombie.
 Additional players start as humans.
-As soon as the go hiding and their signal drops, the game starts and the zombie starts seeking other players using the LEDs as range detector.
+As soon as they go hiding and their signal drops, the game starts and the zombie starts seeking other players using the LEDs as range detector.
 On close encounter with a zombie the humans get infected and play on as zombies.

 # Hardware